nigsics/dcpmtool/README.md

 python draw_colour_coded.py
 ```

 Several graphes will be generated.
-The graphes named with the format "$topology_$bandwidth" describe the corresponding deployment plans of control instances (red nodes) under different link bandwidth settings.
+The graphes named with the format "{topology}_{bandwidt}" describe the corresponding deployment plans of control instances (red nodes) under different link bandwidth settings.
-The graph named with the format "$topology_scale_up" shows the achieved failure probability (failure probability = service reliability) corresponding to the link bandwidths.
+The graph named with the format "{topology}__scale_up" shows the achieved failure probability (failure probability = service reliability) corresponding to the link bandwidths.